rmm5t/strip_attributes/README.md

 StripAttributes is an ActiveModel extension that automatically strips all attributes of leading and trailing whitespace before validation.
-If the attribute is blank, it strips the value to `nil`.
+If the attribute is blank, it strips the value to `nil` by default.

 It works by adding a before_validation hook to the record.
 By default, all attributes are stripped of whitespace, but `:only` and `:except`